 Make no mistake; tenancy laws are strict and constantly evolving.
 To stay out of trouble, is important to understand how to maintain compliance with relevant legislation and case law.

 There are a number of intricacies around tenancy agreements, notice periods, access to the property, rent reviews, condition of the home and more.
-Inadvertently breaching these laws could potentially lead to a savvy tenant taking legal action against you.
+Inadvertently breaching these laws could potentially lead to a tenant taking legal action against you.

 2. Processing applications is manual & time-consuming